MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 exercise][systemd-ex]: `/etc/systemd/system/todolist.service`.

 In this exercise, systemd will no longer be running your application directly.
-It runs [PHP FPM][php-fpm], which will in turn execute your application's PHP code.
-By default, PHP FPM does not pass environment variables from systemd to the application.
+It runs [PHP-FPM][php-fpm], which will in turn execute your application's PHP code.
+By default, PHP-FPM does not pass environment variables from systemd to the application.
 Therefore, you need to configure PHP-FPM to add this variable to your application's environment.

-Edit the PHP FPM web configuration file again:
+Edit the PHP-FPM web configuration file again:

 ```bash
 $> sudo nano /etc/php/8.3/fpm/pool.d/www.conf